 The cookie diet was invented in 1975 by Dr. Siegel who still runs a medical practise today that is the only place this diet and the formulated cookies are available from.
 It is claimed that DR. Siegel bakes every batch of cookies himself in his own bakery.

 This diet definitely has its fair share of critics which many agree the diet is too low in calories, carbohydrates and other nutrients to be healthy.
+Critics are saying it is simply a starvation diet.
 The 1 cup of vegetables is well and truly below the recommended daily dose of vegetables and fruit.
 The diet's requirements are a measly 800 calories per day and are low in fibre, 2 flavours high in saturated fat.
 Anyone who is taking in just 800 calories a day is bound to lose weight and on the cookie diet, the 800 calories don't appear to be nutrient sufficient.

 Also, the rate at which weight is expected to be lost is considered by many to be unhealthy and not maintainable at a reportable average of 15 pounds a month.